The Amelia Conference – 2023

 €110 for both days’ sessions for university students providing proof of current enrolment in an academic program, includes icebreaker cocktail.

 €80 for both days’ sessions for university students providing proof of current enrolment in an academic program.

-Registration fees included entry to all conference sessions plus complimentary morning and afternoon refreshment breaks with coffee and light pastries.
+All registration fees include entry to all conference panel sessions plus complimentary morning and afternoon refreshment breaks with coffee and light pastries on Saturday and Sunday.